Everest base Camp Luxury Lodge Trek

 Licensed, Experienced Guides

-• Nepal Tourism Board (NTB) Licensed: All lead guides hold an official license, proving they meet national standards for safety.
+• Nepal Tourism Board (NTB)- Licensed: All lead guides hold an official license, demonstrating that they meet national standards for safety.

 • 15+ Everest Treks on Average: Guides bring firsthand knowledge of local conditions.
 They can adjust routes or rest days if needed.

 Note: This experience level helps prevent altitude sickness and other common problems.
-When guides know the region, they spot hazards before they become issues.
+When guides are familiar with the region, they identify hazards before they become problems.

 Why Safety Matters